cybernetics/JTemplate/README.md

 * [Additional Information](#additional-information)

 ## Template Syntax
-Templates are documents that describe an output format, such as HTML, XML, or CSV.
-They are merged with result data at execution time to create the final result.
+Templates are a means of separating data from presentation.
+They describe an output format such as HTML, XML, or CSV, and allow the ultimate representation of data structure to be specified independently of the data itself, promoting a clear separation of responsibility.

-TODO statistics.json
+The CTemplate system defines a set of "markers" that are replaced with values supplied by a data structure (which CTemplate calls a "data dictionary") when a template is processed.
+The following marker types are supported by JTemplate:

+* {{_variable_}} - injects a variable from the data dictionary into the output
+* {{#_section_}}...{{/_section_}} - defines a repeating section of content
+* {{>_include_}} - imports content specified by another template
+* {{!_comment_}} - provides informational text about a template's content

+The data dictionary is usually represented by an instance of `java.util.Map` whose keys represent the values provided by the dictionary.
+For example, the following map values might represent a set of simple statistical values:

     {
         "average": 3.0,